Edge-Web-Apps/laravel-utm-parameter/README.md

 ### contains_utm()

-Sometimes you want to show or do something, if user might have some or specific utm-parameters.
+You can conditionally show or perform actions based on the presence or absence of a portion of an UTM parameters using contains.

 Simply use:
 - `contains_utm('source|medium|campaign|term|content', 'value')`